leppenen/leppenen.github.io/reading/index.md

 Then I asked myself: Why do I like some episodes and some do not?
 Well, the answer for me is trivial- because they are *boring*—*boring people, boring questions, boring or annoying guests' voices*.
 I was excited to listen to a 5-hour podcast about DeepSeek, even though it took me two weeks to finish it, and I didn't understand more than half of the technical details they were talking about.
 It was interesting for me!
 But I understand it could be the most boring task to do for a lot of people that I know.
 So, the point I am trying to make is that *I like everything that is not boring for me* 😄

 - *419: Sam Altman* So much hyped...
 Does he ever know where it is all going?
 I've heard about AGI from this podcast for the first time, and it could surely replace me.
 After this podcast, I defined the problem: **How to be a post-ChatGPT theoretical physicist?** I have my opinion and some ideas from my colleagues and friends.
-I may write about it more, and I'd be happy to discuss it with whoever is reading.
+I may write more about it, and I'd be happy to discuss it with anyone reading this.
 - *459: DeepSeek, China, TSMC, Megacluster ...*
 - *442: Donald Trump Interview*
 - *234: Stephen Wolfram: Complexity*
 - *461: ThePrimeagen* Good idea: always take some time to understand the software/language you are using better, and it will save you time in the future
+- *482: Pavel Durov* Being smart is not opposite to being strong; Alcohol Destroying your Brain; The stories about the French prison and manipulations regarding banning some TG channels are crazy

 ## 🪆📖💭🖋️ Favourite Russian classics
 Reading was an important part of my education and had great value in my family.
 Here is my rating list TOP10 of the russian classics.